RISE-UNIBAS/tropy-utility/README.md

 ### selections2images

-`Client.selectionsimages` saves selections as new images.
+Use `Client.selections2images` to save selections as new images.

 ## To dos

- -[ ] add docs
+ - [ ] add docs